cloudmesh-community/book/chapters/devops/ansible.md

 syntax is easy to read and express the data structure of certain Ansible functions.
 You simply write some tasks, for example, installing software, configuring default settings, and starting the software, in a Ansible Playbook.
-With a few examples in this tutorial, you will understand how it works and how to write your own Playbooks.
+With a few examples in this section, you will understand how it works and how to write your own Playbooks.

 There are also several examples of using Ansible [Playbooks](http://docs.ansible.com/playbooks.html) from the official site.
 It covers